 Much of our research is framed from a motivated cognition perspective in which we evaluate the goal pursuit processes linked to the development and maintenance of various interpersonal and health-relevant behaviors.
 Our primary area of focus is on identifying and understanding the self-regulatory mechanisms that underlie engagement in risk behavior.
 Our perspective emphasizes the functionality of risk behavior in certain contexts, suggesting that risky health behaviors often represent a response to in-the-moment goals and needs.
+As a member of the Substance Use Research Group (SURG) in UCF Clinical Psychology, much of our research focuses on substance use outcomes.
 In our applied work, we aim to translate social theory to address issues related to health and health disparities, substance use and other risky health behaviors, violence and aggression, and social threats.

 People's relationships have a tremendous impact on their physical and psychological health.
 In the STRIVE lab, we are particularly interested in understanding how social rejection, interpersonal violence, and other forms of social pain impact health and behavior.
 Specifically, we attempt to answer questions about how these sources of interpersonal stress intersect with health-relevant behaviors (e.g., substance use, sexual risk behavior) and various indicators of well-being (e.g., PTSD, depression, physical health).
 Further, we seek to identify factors that buffer the effects of these interpersonal stressors on well-being.
 For instance, we are interested in understanding protective factors that promote resilience, such as social support networks and coping strategies.
 We are also invested in understanding how marginalization attributable to race, class, gender, and other identities impact these processes .
 Finally, we plan to extend our work on relationships to develop a more comprehensive understanding of the dynamics of close relationships (e.g., attachment orientation, responsiveness, goal pursuit processes) that promote recovery following exposure to interpersonal stressors and trauma.